hannesdatta/course-odcm/content/_index.md

 Welcome to the course website of oDCM.

 This course teaches you the nuts and bolts about collecting web data.
-You learn about the *technicalities* of using web scraping and Application Programming Interfaces (APIs), but also learn to address the challenges in *designing* your data collection along the three stages of collecting web data for use in empirical marketing research projects[^1].
+You learn about the *technicalities* of web scraping and Application Programming Interfaces (APIs), but also how to *design* your data collection for use in empirical (marketing) research projects[^1].

 Please use the navigation bar and buttons below to access the course material.